sayed3li97/Flutter_Performance_Demo/README.md

      alt="Flutter Logo" /> </a>
 # Flutter Preformance Demo

-This source code is to be used for reference in "How Flutter Apps achieve great preformance" workshop.
-The purpose is to demonestrate how flutter render it is widget
+This source code is used for reference in the "How Flutter Apps achieve great performance" workshop.
+The purpose is to demonstrate how flutter render it is a widget

 # Demo
 <img height="350px" src="screenshots/screenshot.gif"